juhp/dnf-repo/README.md

 # dnf-repo

 A wrapper of the dnf package manager for fine control of enabled/disabled yum repos (eg coprs).

 DNF is not terribly fast at handling repos partly because it likes to refresh the cached repodata frequently.
-So it can be advantageous to disable smaller repos by default and only enable them as needed.
+So it can be advantageous to disable smaller repos by default and only enable them as needed (eg periodically).

 This tool can temporarily enable/disable repos selected by substring.
 Repo states can also be saved or their cache individually expired.